ArturoDent/find-and-transform/README.md

 -----------------

-Below you will find information on using the `findInCurrentFile` command - which performs a find within the current file, like using the Find Widget but with the ability to save these file/replaces as settings or keybindings.
+Below you will find information on using the `findInCurrentFile` command - which performs a find within the current file, like using the Find Widget but with the ability to save these file/replaces as settings or keybindings and many more variables supported.
 Some of the information here will be useful to using the `runInSearchPanel` as well - so you should read both.
 See  [Search using the Panel](searchInPanel.md).

 ------------------